raymondlo84/openvino-notebooks/README.md

 **NOTE:**
 * on Windows, if you installed multiple Python versions, you can use `py -3.7` to specify a specific version (in this case 3.7)
-* on Linux, you may need to type `python3` instead of `python` and you may need to install pip: https://pip.pypa.io/en/stable/installing/
+* on Linux, you may need to type `python3` instead of `python` and you may need to install pip: https://pip.pypa.io/en/stable/installing/ and/or python-venv (depending on your Linux distribution).

 ```
-python -m pip install --user virtualenv
 python -m venv openvino_env
 ```